 This is due probably to them being underbaked.
 And if they are underbaked, then the structure has had time to set up causing them to sink.
 I always give mine a quick test with a toothpick to make sure that no raw batter is clinging to it.
 I look for moist crumbs and no raw batter before I take them out.

 And last but not least…to ensure you get those beautiful mile-high muffin tops you drool over at the bakery counter.
-I picked this little tip up from Sally’s blog- bake your muffins on a high heat (425 F) for just five minutes then lower your heat back down.
+Bake your muffins on a high heat (425 F) for just five minutes then lower your heat back down.
 Those first few minutes of the high oven temperature will help those muffins get sky-high for you.
 Let’s start the week right people…

 With these whole wheat pear muffins with a walnut streusel.
 Not a bad Monday when you get eat one of these right?